thirdtank/adrs.cloud/design-issues.md

 * Let it be known?
 * allow instrumentation another way?  wrap it somehow in a lambda that does not have this issue?

-## chokidar doesn't get killed by foreman

-## handle! vs render vs constructor

-There is a dissonance between components/pages that get their args via constructor and handlers which do not.

 ## Deployment